rkoeninger/ShenScript/docs/design.rst

 This whole approach was attempted on the premise that using more idiomatic JavaScript syntax would give the runtime more opportunities to identify optimisations vs using :js:`trap` and immediately-invoked lambdas.
 Turns out using fabrs produced about twice the code volume and benchmarks took 3-4 times as long to run.
 I guess V8 is really good at optimising IIFEs.
 So fabrs were reverted.
 The design is documented here for historical reasons.

 This approach could be brought back in order to better handle :shen:`trap-error` at the root of a lambda, avoiding an additional iife.

+Another possibility is this would allow the introduction of :shen:`js.while`, :shen:`js.for`, etc. types of special forms where Shen code could directly invoke imperative syntax.